ying-teaching/chat-demo-2022/docs/ch02-chat-home.md

 ### 1.2 Add Header Icons

 We add a camera icon and a pencil icon on the right of the header.
 The camera is for demo purpose only.
 The pencil icon, if pressed, navigates to an "AddChat" screen.
-We need to import the icons from different Expo icons library as `import { AntDesign, SimpleLineIcons } from '@expo/vector-icons';`, then add `headerRight` to the `useLayoutEffect` as the following:
+We need to import the icons from different Expo icons library.
+Use [vector icons doc](https://icons.expo.fyi/) to find the icons.
+Here we use `import { AntDesign, SimpleLineIcons } from '@expo/vector-icons';`, then add `headerRight` to the `useLayoutEffect` as the following:

 ```js
 headerRight: () => (